GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 what Verifiable Credentials are accepted and how the data within is put into `id_token` or `access_token`.

-As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their Gaia-X Participant Credentials to access systems while making integration simpler through the use of established SSO protocols.
+As a contribution to Gaia-X infrastructure, the main goal here is to enable users to use their Gaia-X Participant Credentials to access systems while making integration simpler through the use of established SSO protocols.
 The bridge can also be configured to use other Verifiable Credentials.